TheOrderOfPhoenix/ASP.NET/ProjectOrientedSessions/Session08/Session08 Backend.md

     }
     ```

-    Note: You should add neccessary interfaces and implement them
+Note: You should add necessary interfaces and implement them

 - [ ] Implement:
 - [ ]  Edit Email (with validation): `EditEmailDto`, service method, and controller endpoint.
 	```csharp
  	public class EditEmailDto
 	{